schraf/research-assistant/DEPLOYMENT.md

 make terraform-apply
 ```

-This will update the Cloud Run service with new environment variables.
+This will update both the Cloud Run service and Cloud Run Job with new environment variables.

 ## Cleanup